 Razzle Dazzle is the story of an international gambling lady who found fame and fortune in the casino world of Cuba, amidst political chaos, the mob, Hollywood, and spies.
 Who was she really?
 Screenplay by… More

-Gambling Ladies is pleased to announce it has recently completed an agreement with Lionhawk Productions to write a screenplay based on the true life story of Elaine Townshend.
+Gambling Ladies is pleased to announce it has recently completed an agreement with Lionhawk Productions to write a screenplay based on the true life story of Elaine Townsend.
 The script will be written by noted scriptwriter Pamala L. Hall, who has developed dozens of projects for film, television and theater.

 The working title for the film is Razzle Dazzle, which is quite appropriate for a story about the original Gambling Lady, who rubbed shoulders and conducted business in the post-World War II era with a ensemble of famous personalities that included Hollywood stars, politicians, underworld figures, and Castro-era revolutionaries.